-Condoms are a form of barrier contraception that also prevent the spread of certain STDs.
+Condoms are a form of barrier contraception that also prevents the spread of certain STDs.
 Most condoms are latex consisting of a reservoir tip and base ring that is connected by a thin latex tube.
 There are a top side and a downside to each condom.
 When the condom bag is opened, the side where the reservoir tip is pointing up, unimpeded, is the top.
 To apply, the tip of the reservoir is pinched between two fingers, while the ring is then rolled over the erect penis.
 To remove grasp the base ring and pull the condom off before erection is lost.
 Wrap the used condom in a tissue, or tie it off, and dispose of the used condom.
-Female condoms consist of two rings, one with a closed end, connected by a tube of latex to the opposite open, larger ring.
+Female condoms consist of two rings, one with a closed-end, connected by a tube of latex to the opposite open, larger ring.
 The index finger is placed in the closed end, which is inserted into the vagina pushing the closed end in as far as possible.
 This discussion will solely focus on male condoms.

 The idea of placing material over the penis for barrier contraception has existed since the 15th century in Asia, where oiled silk paper or lamb intestine coverings were secured over the penis glans.
 In the 16th century in Italy, soaked linen tied onto the glans with ribbon was recorded as being used to prevent syphilis.
 The first use of the word “condom” was recorded in the 17th century when the English birth rate commission attributed a decrease in the English birth rate to these “condoms.”
 Rubber condoms were invented in the 19th century with latex condoms following shortly after in the early 20th century.
 Latex has since been the material of choice for condom manufacturers due to its thin mobility, ease of production, and non-porous nature making it an ideal barrier for semen introduction and STD prevention.